MicrosoftDocs/ATADocs/ATPDocs/atp-architecture.md

 -   Transfer relevant data to the Azure ATP cloud service

 -   Monitor multiple domain controllers from a single Azure ATP standalone sensor, or monitor a single domain controller for an Azure ATP sensor.

+Azure ATP supports up to 100 sensors.
+If you want to install more, contact Azure ATP support.

 The Azure ATP standalone sensor receives network traffic and Windows Events from your network and processes it in the following main components: